seansmith39/H6060-Experiment-Resources/.github/actions/sast/codeql/README.md

 An action to configure and run a [CodeQL](https://github.com/github/codeql) SAST scan.

-JSON and HTML results are uploaded as a build artifact.
+SARIF results are uploaded as a build artifact.

 ## Inputs